Changing the Rules by Gina Wilkins

 MILD SPOILERS 😉

 Consequently, Elise quits her job and decides it’s better to be out of state and away from the press.
-Perhaps in NYC or LA, a single, pregnant woman could keep her high-profile job in the media, but there were still reservations about such things in the American South circa 1990.
+Perhaps in NYC or LA a single, pregnant woman could keep her high-profile job in the media.
+But there were still reservations about such situations in the American South circa 1990.